How To Control Anger So It Does Not Control You

-According to experts, anger is a state of emotion that can range from being mildly irritated to feeling furious or filled with rage.
-Just like other human emotions, with anger comes other changes to your body such as an increase in blood pressure, body temperature, and the levels of hormones like adrenaline and epinephrine.
-Anger may be caused by internal and external issues such as an argument, a traffic jam, or just bad memories.
-Even thinking about personal problems can cause anger outbursts.
+Anger is generally a state of emotion that can range from feeling mildly irritated to feeling furious or filled with rage.
+Just like other human emotions, with anger can come changes to your body, such as an increase in blood pressure, body temperature, and hormone levels like adrenaline and epinephrine.
+Anger may be caused by internal and external issues, such as an argument, a traffic jam, or bad memories.

-While you do have to use restraint in how you express your anger, it is best not to repress those feelings, or they may come out on their own in undesirable ways.
-Different people show their anger in different ways, both unconsciously and consciously.
-Three common ways to deal with your anger are calming, suppressing, and expressing.
+While you may need to use restraint in how you express your anger for the well-being of yourself and others, it is usually best not to repress those feelings, or they may come out on their own in undesirable ways.
+Different people tend to show their anger in different ways, both unconsciously and consciously, but three common ways to cope with your anger can include calming it, suppressing it, and expressing it.

 You can calm your anger by controlling both your internal and external responses.
 You can use a variety of calming techniques to slow your breathing, decrease your heart rate, and relax your emotions until the feeling subsides.
 Talking to a therapist can help you learn techniques for calming your anger.

-Suppressing your anger is okay if you are able to redirect or convert it to something positive.
-You can learn to change your anger into something more constructive or positive, such as exercise, by going for a jog or working out when you feel angry about something.
-Eventually, this becomes a habit so that your body knows that it should be exercising when it feels anger rather than turning it into something bad such as arguing or fighting.
-However, it is important to not keep your anger suppressed, because this can cause other problems such as depression, anxiety, or hypertension.
+Suppressing your anger can be okay if you are able to redirect or convert it to something positive.
+You can learn to change your anger into something more constructive, such as exercise, by going for a jog or working out when you feel angry about something.
+Eventually, this may become a habit, and your body may know that it should be exercising when it feels anger, rather than turning it into something potentially harmful, such as arguing or fighting.
+However, it can be important not to keep your anger suppressed, because this generally does not resolve whatever is causing the anger.
+Suppression can lead to other problems, such as depression, anxiety, or hypertension.